 Too technical for you?

-In other words, a VPN can be compared to an invisibility cloak that can hide your true identity and allow you to get anywhere without getting caught.
+In other words, a VPN connection can be compared to an invisibility cloak that can hide your true identity and allow you to get anywhere without getting caught.

 How does a VPN work?